cinderblock/python-rencode/README.md

 npm version major
 ```

+### Publishing

-Version bumps trigger a publish to npm on Github Actions
+Version bumps trigger a publish to npm on Github Actions.

+We build a `dist` folder to publish from.
+The published version has a simplified `README.md` and `package.json`.

 ### Build